rpsforza/GlobalHackVI/README.md

     + Homeless clients have a profile that outlines their essential information
         + CoCs are able to see a client's history and leave comments for other CoCs, thus ameliorating communication and data-sharing
     + Unauthenticated clients can still view nearby services but do not have as much of a tailored experience (e.g. they may see incompatible shelters with their unique situation)
+    + Provide an automated numbers for clients without access to the website to call or text to access the same information (todo)

 2. CoC (Continuum of Care) providers use Clementine as a revamped HMIS (Homeless Management Information System) in which they can better cater to the homeless population, manage their resources more effectively, and easily communicate with other service providers
     + CoCs have a better reservation system that updates vacancy statistics in real-time